 prop above will make <Plural>

-render “No levels played” when levelsPlayed
+render “No games played” when gamesPlayed

 equals 0.

-Back to our code: Run extract
+Back to our code: run extract

-, then open the French message catalog.
+, then open the French message catalog:

 to msgstr